-Various free watch websites have been going viral over the past few months, often they’re heavily promoted via Facebook ads.
+Various free-watch websites have been going viral over the past few months, often they’re heavily promoted via social media ads.

-In reality, it’s technically not a complete scam as you probably will get a watch BUT it’s certainly not free, you will be paying way over the top for the watch and often they arrive damaged or nothing like the original photographed watch.
+In reality, it’s technically not a complete scam as you may end up with a watch BUT it’s certainly not free, you will be paying way over the top for the watch and often they arrive damaged or nothing like the original photographed watch.

 How do we know it’s a scam?

-- Often the photos of the watches are edited copies of the originals (e.g. Daniel Wellington – cheaper on Amazon if you actually want to buy the legit watch) watches.
+- Often the photos of the watches are edited copies of the originals (e.g. Daniel Wellington designer watches are photoshopped and the edited photos are used)

-- The copies of the watches can be found for around £2-£3 on various Chinese sites or here (much cheaper than the £6.89 they charge).
-You even get free postage & it won’t be stopped at Customs due to the low value.
+- The copies of the watches can be found for around £2-£3 on various Chinese or on here.
+You even get free postage!

 - The scam websites never mention the actual cost of postage until you’ve entered your payment details (a typical no-no)